Are you on the hunt for the best cooler for LGA 1700?

 Now that you are aware of the socket size, let’s move on to the fact that your case even supports a behemoth-like cooler, or should you go for a small minimal cooler.
 Air Coolers come in different sizes whereas AIO coolers have varying radiator sizes, so to ensure the best possible one for you, try measuring your desired cooler with your case to make sure you aren’t lacking behind.

-Related read: Best budget cases to buy in 2022
+Related read: Best budget cases

 Moving on, a noiseless system is every gamer’s preferred choice.
 But it isn’t like every cooler gives you the ease of this feature.
 A lot of aftermarket coolers don’t create that much noise but when overstretched some of them lose their potential, which leads to you questioning your choice, so it’s best to go for something that ensures a noiseless system.